pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 # Channel Groups API for Dart SDK

-Channel groups bundle many channels under a single name.
-You can subscribe to a channel group to receive messages from all channels it contains.
-You cannot publish to a channel group; publish to individual channels instead.
+Channel groups bundle multiple channels under a single name.
+You can subscribe to channel groups, but you cannot publish to them.
+To publish, send messages to individual channels.

-##### Channel group operations
-- Subscribe to channel groups; publishing is only to individual channels.

 ## Add channels to a channel group

-##### Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the Admin Portal.
+Requires Stream Controller add-on enabled for your key in the Admin Portal.

 Adds channels to a channel group.

 ### Method(s)

-Use the following method in the Dart SDK:

-##### Maximum number of channels
-You can add up to 200 channels to a channel group per API call.

 ```
 `1pubnub.channelGroups.addChannels(